PostHog/posthog.com/contents/careers/index.md

 ##### Written communication

 We're an all-remote company that allows people to work from almost anywhere in the world.
-With [team members across many countries](handbook/company/team), it's important for us to practice clear communication in ways that help us stay connected and work more efficiently.
+With [team members across many countries](handbook/company/team), it's essential for us to practice clear communication in ways that help us stay connected and work more efficiently.

 To accomplish this, we use asynchronous communication as a starting point and stay as open and transparent as we can by communicating through public issues, pull requests, and (minimally) Slack.

-Putting things in writing helps us clarify our own ideas, as well as allow others to provide better feedback.
+Putting things in writing helps us clarify our own ideas, and allows others to provide better feedback.
 It has been key to our development and growth.

 ## Our Backers